CannedCans/.emacs.d/README.md

 Then run `./melpa.sh` (no root) to build the local MELPA

 When Emacs is next run, the package will be installed.

+If any errors appear where a package is not available when starting Emacs after just adding it to the list, first do `M-x list-packages` then press `g`, wait a few seconds, restart Emacs.